-It is the responsibility to provide ventilation capable of removing all gases, fumes and other airborne contaminants produced by the ware during firing safely from work the area and building structure.
+It is the PI/Instructor's responsibility to provide ventilation capable of removing all gases, fumes and other airborne contaminants produced by the ware during firing safely from work, the area, and building structure.

 Do not store flammable or combustible products near or in the same room the glass furnace or kiln such as gasoline, paint, aerosol cans, paper, curtains, plastics, etc. These items must be stored in another separate structure designed for this purpose.